Pipeline (computing): Nonlinear pipelines

-If some stage takes (or may take) much longer than the others, and cannot be speed up, the designer can provide two or more processing elements to carry out that task in parallel, with a single input buffer and a single output buffer.
+If some stage takes (or may take) much longer than the others, and cannot be sped up, the designer can provide two or more processing elements to carry out that task in parallel, with a single input buffer and a single output buffer.
 As each element finishes processing its current data item, it delivers it to the common output buffer, and takes the next data item from the common input buffer.
 This concept of "non-linear" or "dynamic" pipeline is exemplified by shops or banks that have two or more cashiers serving clients from a single waiting queue.

 Dependencies between items

 In some applications, the processing of an item Y by a stage A may depend on the results or effect of processing a previous item X by some later stage B of the pipeline.
 In that case, stage A cannot correctly process item Y until item X has cleared stage B.

 This situation occurs very often in instruction pipelines.
 For example, suppose that Y is an arithmetic instruction that reads the contents of a register that was supposed to have been modified by an earlier instruction X. Let A be the stage that fetches the instruction operands, and B be the stage that writes the result to the specified register.
 If stage A tries to process instruction Y before instruction X reaches stage B, the register may still contain the old value, and the effect of Y would be incorrect.

 In order to handle such conflicts correctly, the pipeline must be provided with extra circuitry or logic that detects them and takes the appropriate action.
 Strategies for doing so include: